Concentration of posterior probabilities and normalized L0 criteria

 \section{Abstract}

-We review and extend results on frequentist properties of Bayesian and $L_0$ model selection, with a focus on (potentially non-linear) high-dimensional regression.
-We portray how posterior probabilities and normalized $L_0$ criteria concentrate on the (Kullback-Leibler) optimal model and other subsets of the model space.
-We show that, when such concentration occurs, there are theoretical bounds on frequentist probabilities of selecting the correct model, type I and type II errors.
-The results hold in full generality, and help establish the validity of posterior probabilities and normalized $L_0$ criteria to quantify model choice uncertainty.
-Regarding regression, rather than proving consistency under a given formulation, we help understand how selection depends on the formulation's sparsity and on problem characteristics such as the sample size, signal-to-noise, problem dimension and true sparsity.
-We also prove new results related to misspecifying the mean or correlation structures, and give tighter rates for pMOM priors than currently available.
-Finally, we discuss that asymptotically optimal sparse formulations may significantly reduce power, unless $n$ or the signal are large enough, justifying the adoption of less sparse choices to improve power trade-offs.
-This issue is compounded by the fact misspecifying the mean structure causes an exponential drop in power.
-Our examples confirm these findings, warning against the use of asymptotic optimality as the only rule to judge the quality of model selection procedures.
+We study frequentist properties of Bayesian and $L_0$ model selection, with a focus on (potentially non-linear) high-dimensional regression.
+We propose a construction to study how posterior probabilities and normalized $L_0$ criteria concentrate on the (Kullback-Leibler) optimal model and other subsets of the model space.
+When such concentration occurs, one also bounds the frequentist probabilities of selecting the correct model, type I and type II errors.
+These results hold generally, and help validate the use of posterior probabilities and $L_0$ criteria to control frequentist error probabilities associated to model selection and hypothesis tests.
+Regarding regression, we help understand the effect of the sparsity imposed by the prior or the $L_0$ penalty, and of problem characteristics such as the sample size, signal-to-noise, dimension and true sparsity.
+A particular finding is that one may use less sparse formulations than would be asymptotically optimal, but still attain consistency and often also significantly better finite-sample performance.
+We also prove new results related to misspecifying the mean or covariance structures, and give tighter rates for certain non-local priors than currently available.

 model selection, Bayes factors, high-dimensional inference, consistency, uncertainty quantification, $L_0$ penalty, model misspecification